• tectonic.js

 };

-.
-Returns a function that can be used in place of a directive
+Create a renderer and its inverse function, according to the specified directive.
+Returns a function that can be used in place of a directive to render and parse.

 this.compile = function compile (directive) {

-The real work is done by Tectonic.plugin.compile
+The real work is done by Tectonic.plugin.compile.

 var renderer = Tectonic.plugin.compile([basis], directive);